Anion Resin Applications

 Brine Cycle

 The most important aspect of an OT system design is the brine cycle.
-Most organics like tannins take much longer to elute off the resin bead.
+Tannins, like most organics, take longer to elute off the resin bead.

 Potential problems when using organic trap (tannin) resins: